What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 The views of Rome from the Janiculum

-If you feel like you need some more guidance to discover Rome off the beaten path, you may opt for a guided tour.
+If you feel like you would prefer to join a Rome off the beaten path tour, you are lucky – there are some excellent tours that will take you to the best hidden places in Rome.
 The following are great options that can be booked online:

 Further Readings